 - Cuello’s new book, Liar, is the winner of the 2020 Barrow Street Book Prize, selected by Dorianne Laux.
 Forthcoming October 2021.
-Order a signed copy.
+Order a copy.

 - JackLeg Press will publish Cuello’s manuscript of epistolary poems in the voice of Mary Shelley in 2022.
 Poetry editor Simone Muench wrote that the “manuscript transcends its ostensible subject matter, spinning outward into issues related to feminism, textuality, motherhood, and monstrosity….These are heart-wrenching missives that unfurl with exquisite monstrosities.”

 - See the Events page for upcoming 2021 readings.

 - All news.
 (Updated 10/18/2021)